 To give yourself as little chance of failing the job interview as possible, it’s best to rehearse with a proper Career coach who will give you self-marketing techniques and feedback to stand out and make the right impression.
 You can book a Skype session to work on your preparation or to have a mock interview, both available on Likacoaching.

-2. Displaying a NEGATIVE ATTITUDE is another way to PREVENT a SECOND APPOINTMENT and 5 reasons to fail a job interview…
+Displaying a negative attitude is another way to prevent a second interview and diminish your chances of getting a job, one of the main 5 reasons to fail a job interview…

-3. LACK OF ENTHUSIASM can be spotted immediately through your BODY LANGUAGE, your EYE CONTACT and the TONE of your VOICE… In fact, your handshake may tell it all…
+A lack of enthusiasm can be spotted immediately through your body language, your eye contact and the tone of your voice… In fact, your handshake may tell it all…

 Ask yourself “ why am I going to this interview?”.
 If the response is “I don’t really know”….
 Then read the job description again carefully, visit their website and check Glassdoor for reviews on the company; if you still feel that this job is not what you really want, you can do two things: